 Turlock Irrigation District (TID)

-Additional ECAs and ACAs may be modeled after the initial implementation of the FNM as transmission facilities that are closely interconnected to and operate in parallel with the CAISO Control Area, and that therefore affect physical flows within the CAISO Control Area, as discussed below.
-The CAISO’s Reliability model includes a model for these Control Areas’ high voltage physical networks.
-The CAISO will determine the extent to which its market network applications can provide functionality to price services within the CAISO Control Area and at its Scheduling Points, consistent with scheduling practices and policy agreements among Control Areas.
+Additional IBAAs may be modeled after the initial implementation of the FNM as transmission facilities that are closely interconnected to and operate in parallel with the CAISO Balancing Authority Area, and that therefore affect physical flows within the CAISO Balancing Authority Area, as discussed below.
+In the event that other Balancing Authority Areas are modeled as IBAAs, the CAISO will change this BPM according to the Business Practice Manual for Change Management to reflect the updated IBAAs.
+The CAISO’s Reliability model includes a model for these Balancing Authority Areas’ high voltage physical networks.
+The CAISO will determine the extent to which its market network applications can provide functionality to price services within the CAISO Balancing Authority Area and at its Scheduling Points, consistent with scheduling practices and policy agreements among Balancing Authority Areas.

 4.2.6.1 Background

-The design of MRTU recognizes that the CAISO Control Area is interconnected with several other Control Areas in the Western Electricity Coordinating Council (WECC) interconnected system.
-Traditional methods of interactions between Control Areas consist of managing contractual deliveries at intertie Scheduling Points between Control Areas.
+The design of MRTU recognizes that the CAISO Balancing Authority Area is interconnected with several other Balancing Authority Areas in the Western Electricity Coordinating Council (WECC) interconnected system.
+Traditional methods of interactions between Balancing Authority Areas consist of managing contractual deliveries at intertie Scheduling Points between Balancing Authority Areas.

-Having an accurate network model within the CAISO Control Area, and in neighboring Control Areas whose networks are closely interrelated with the CAISO’s and therefore affect physical flows within the CAISO Control Area, is essential for MRTU to achieve its objectives.
-For example, the CAISO’s network is so closely linked to the SMUD and TID Control Areas’ networks that assuming that their contractual deliveries to and from the CAISO Control Area are actually located at the Scheduling Points would lead to erroneous congestion management results by the CAISO: the CAISO would fail to recognize some congestion until real-time, when its options are limited for managing the congestion, while some congestion could appear to be present during Day-Ahead scheduling but not materialize in Real-Time because the physical injections had not actually been at the Scheduling Points.
+Having an accurate network model within the CAISO Balancing Authority Area, and in neighboring Balancing Authority Areas whose networks are closely interrelated with the CAISO’s and therefore affect physical flows within the CAISO Balancing Authority Area, is essential for MRTU to achieve its objectives.
+For example, the CAISO’s network is so closely linked to the SMUD and TID Balancing Authority Areas’ networks that assuming that their contractual deliveries to and from the CAISO Balancing Authority Area are actually located at the Scheduling Points would lead to erroneous congestion management results by the CAISO: the CAISO would fail to recognize some congestion until real-time, when its options are limited for managing the congestion, while some congestion could appear to be present during Day-Ahead scheduling but not materialize in Real-Time because the physical injections had not actually been at the Scheduling Points.

-Such areas are referred to in the MRTU design as Embedded Control Areas (ECAs) and Adjacent Control Areas (ACAs).
+Such areas are referred to in the MRTU design as IBAAs.

-ECAs are Control Areas totally surrounded by the CAISO Control Area, or more generally, Control Areas that have direct interconnections exclusively with the CAISO Control Area, and no other Control Area.
-Currently, the only ECA is the Comision Federal de Electricidad (CFE), which is interconnected with only the CAISO Control Area, through the CFE transmission interface.
+The initially modeled IBAAs are Balancing Authority Areas that have more than one direct interconnection with the CAISO Balancing Authority Area, and for which the CAISO has determined that (1) Congestion Management within the CAISO would be adversely affected if they are not modeled in detail and (2) modeling as IBAAs will significantly improve Congestion Management within the CAISO..

-ACAs are a more general concept; ACAs are tightly interconnected with the CAISO Control Area, but they also have direct interconnections with other Control Areas, possibly including other ACAs.
-The ECA concept was originally developed to address the modeling of SMUD, and was later expanded to the ACA concept when WAPA (Sierra Nevada region) joined the SMUD Control Area.
-The SMUD Control Area is now directly interconnected with BPA through the California-Oregon Transmission Project (COTP), in addition to interconnections with the CAISO and TID Control Areas.
-The Imperial Irrigation District (IID), which is also interconnected with Arizona Public Service, and the Los Angeles Department of Water and Power (LADWP), which has several interconnections, also have the characteristics of ACAs and may be modeled as such after the initial implementation, based on CAISO completes analyses of the required load forecasts and availability of State Estimator solutions.
+The IBAA concept was originally developed to address the modeling of the SMUD system, and was later expanded to include WAPA (Sierra Nevada region) when WAPA joined the SMUD Balancing Authority Area.
+The SMUD Balancing Authority Area is now directly interconnected with BPA through the California-Oregon Transmission Project (COTP), in addition to interconnections with the CAISO and TID Balancing Authority Areas.
+The Imperial Irrigation District (IID), which is also interconnected with Arizona Public Service, and the Los Angeles Department of Water and Power (LADWP), which has several interconnections, also have the characteristics of an IBAA and may be modeled as such after the initial implementation, after the CAISO completes an analysis of the IID and LADWP systems and determines the availability of the required State Estimator solutions and other necessary information.
 Other areas may be added as the CAISO develops sufficient modeling information.